cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 their platform.
 Ways to learn about user requirements include user interviews, interactive hackathons, issue trackers and surveys, and direct observation of usage through observability tools.
-For example, a platform team could publish a form for users to submit feature requests; and conduct periodic roadmap meetings to share upcoming features and gather feedback.
+For example, a platform team could publish a form for users to submit feature requests, lead roadmap meetings to share upcoming features and review users' usage patterns to set priorities.

 Inbound feedback and thoughtful design is one side of product delivery; the other side is outbound marketing and advocacy.
 If the platform is truly built to